Theatre & Architecture

 The image is from National Theatre Wales' production of Aeschylus' The Persians (2010) directed by Mike Pearson and designed by Mike Brookes and Simon Banham

-The Theatre Architecture Working Group invites proposals from new and existing members for the 2018 IFTR World Congress Read more
+The Theatre & Architecture Working Group invites proposals from researchers and practitioners for our meeting during the 2022 IFTR World Congress Read more

-The Theatre Architecture Working group invites proposals from new and existing members for the 2017 IFTR Conference in São Paulo, Brazil, 10-14 July.
-Read more
+The Theatre & Architecture Working Group invites proposals from researchers and practitioners for our meeting during the 2021 Online IFTR Conference Read more